jremyf/kata-howto/README.md

 **Connection**

 After being connected to the VPN,
-You can connect to the the Sandbox VM using putty / MobaXTerm : `172.16.1.120:2222` with the login / password you received
+You can connect to the the Sandbox VM using MobaXTerm : `172.16.1.120:2222` with the login / password you received

 **Files required**